 The Company, when appropriate, uses traditional forms of financing including secured credit facilities.
 In the event the Company utilizes such financing arrangements, they would involve the risk that the market value of its assets which are secured may decline in value, in which case the lender may, in connection with a refinancing of the credit facility, require it to provide additional collateral, provide additional equity, or to repay all or a portion of the funds advanced.
 The Company may not have the funds available to repay its debt or provide additional equity at that time, which would likely result in defaults unless it is able to raise the funds from alternative sources, which it may not be able to achieve on favorable terms or at all.
 Providing additional collateral or equity would reduce the Company's liquidity and limit its ability to leverage its assets.
-If the Compann cannot meet these requirements, the lender could accelerate the Company's indebtedness, financial condition, liquidity and prospects, the market price of its common stock or warrants and its ability to make distributions to its stockholders.
+If the Company cannot meet these requirements, the lender could accelerate the Company's indebtedness, increase the interest rate on advanced funds and terminate its ability to borrow funds from them, which could materially and adversely affect the Company's income, cash flow, results of operations, financial condition, liquidity and prospects, the market price of its common stock or warrants and its ability to make distributions to its stockholders.
 The providers of credit facilities may also require the Company to maintain a certain amount of cash or set aside assets sufficient to maintain a specified liquidity position.
-As a result, the Company may not be able to leverage its assets as fully as it would choose, which could reduce its return on assets.
+As a result, the Company may not be able to leverage its assets as fully as it would choose which could reduce its return on assets.
 There can be no assurance that the Company will be able to utilize such arrangements on favorable terms, or at all.